At a Glance

 - Tasks: Empower adults with learning disabilities to live independently and thrive in their communities.

-- Company: Join a community-focused team dedicated to making a positive impact in people's lives.
+- Company: Join a community-focused organisation dedicated to supporting individuals with disabilities.

 - Benefits: Enjoy flexible shifts, competitive salary, ongoing training, and personal development opportunities.

-- Why this job: Make a real difference while working in a supportive and dynamic environment.
+- Why this job: Make a real difference while working in a supportive and dynamic team environment.

 Location: Various local community settings